 Vietnam Visa Exemptions

-Citizens of Chile can stay in Vietnam without a Visa for up to 90 days, which is by far the longest of any country.
+Citizens of Chile and Panama can stay in Vietnam without a Visa for up to 90 days, which is by far the longest of any country.

 - Thailand